-Certain countries have legislation that require the use of a specific email disclaimer to be appended to all outgoing messages.
-For example, the Health Insurance Portability and Accountability Act (HIPAA) is an U.S. healthcare law.
+Certain countries have legislation requiring a specific email disclaimer to be appended to all outgoing messages.
+For example, the Health Insurance Portability and Accountability Act (HIPAA) is a U.S. healthcare law.
 This has specific rules around the use of email disclaimers that must be followed for all patient email communications.

 Another example is in the Netherlands.
 Since January 1, 2020, all healthcare providers have had to include a BIG-registration number on every business email.
 This is a legal requirement for Professions in Individual Health Care (Beroepen in de Individuele Gezondheidszorg).

 For more design inspiration, check out our email signature template gallery.